GITMOHI/NewzApp/readme.md

 - **Body Parameters**:
   - `title`: Title of the news article.
   - `content`: Content of the news article.
+  - `url`: main link to the source.
+  - `description`: small description of the news article.
+  - `image`: image of the news article

 **Example Request**:
 ```http